ecfeed/ecfeed.cpp/README.md

 - _duration_ - The optional test execution time (in milliseconds).
 - _custom_ - The optional map of custom key-value pairs.

-Note, that each test execution must return a feedback, regardless whether it has passed or failed.
-Only the first execution of the 'add\_feedback' method takes effect.
+Note, that each test must return a feedback, regardless whether it has passed or failed.
+In each test, only the first invocation of the 'AddFeedback' method takes effect.
+All subsequent invocations are neglected.

 Additionally, to the test generation method one optional argument can be added, namely 'label'.
 It provides a short description of the generated test suite.